KarthikPrabhu23/CKA-2025/README.md

 - Mount it inside existing Deployment

 A Persistent Volume already exists and is retained for reuse.
-Create a PVC named MariaDB in the mariadb namespace as follows
+Create a PVC named `MariaDB` in the mariadb namespace as follows
-- Access mode ReadWriteOnce
+- Access mode `ReadWriteOnce`
-- Storage capacity 250Mi
+- Storage capacity `250Mi`
-Edit the maria-deployment in the file located at maria.deploy.yaml to use the newly created PVC.
+Edit the `maria-deployment` in the file located at `maria-deploy.yaml` to use the newly created PVC.
 Verify that the deployment is running and is stable.

 Copy a `pvc.yaml` from documentation